 What is it about?

-Differences between the RED 2014/53/EU and RTTE Directive 1999/5/EC and the impact this will have on your design, manufacture and thus business including
+Differences between the RED 2014/53/EU and RTTE Directive 1999/5/EC and the impact this has on your design, manufacture and thus business including

-- Telecommunications Terminal Equipment (TTE) that has no radio interface will no longer be within its scope, but instead will be within the scope of the Low Voltage Directive (LVD) 2014/35/EU and the EMC Directive 2014/30/EU
+- Telecommunications Terminal Equipment (TTE) that has no radio interface is no longer within scope, but instead is within the scope of the Low Voltage Directive (LVD) 2014/35/EU and the EMC Directive 2014/30/EU

 - Broadcast receivers are now within the scope of the RED (having previously been within the scope of the Low Voltage and EMC Directives)

-- The RED aligns with the New Legislative Framework (NLF) which replaces the New Approach
+- The RED aligns with the New Legislative Framework (NLF) which replaced the New Approach

-- Importers and Distributors will incur legal responsibilities and duties under the RED
+- Importers and Distributors have legal responsibilities and duties under the RED

-- Mobile phone manufacturers will be forced to make their products compatible with universal chargers
+- Mobile phone manufacturers are being forced to make their products compatible with universal chargers

-- Notified Body activity will be more closely regulated
+- Notified Body activity is being more closely regulated

-- Market surveillance activities will be increased to ensure that non-compliant products are more easily identified and quickly removed from the market
+- Market surveillance activities are being increased to ensure that non-compliant products are more easily identified and quickly removed from the market